Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Checking Existence of Equilibrium lies in

-Using the nonlinear complementarity problem (NCP) formulation of \cite{GMV} to capture equilibria of PLC markets, in this section we show that checking for existence of equilibrium in PLC markets is in ETR, and therefore ETR-complete using Corollary \ref{cor.ADEtr}.
-For the sake of completeness next we present the NCP formulation derived in \cite{GMV}.
+Using the nonlinear complementarity problem (NCP) formulation of~\cite{GargMV16} to capture equilibria of PLC markets, in this section we show that checking for existence of equilibrium in PLC markets is in $\ER$, and therefore $\ER$-complete using Corollary \ref{cor.ADEtr}.
+For the sake of completeness next we present the NCP formulation derived in \cite{GargMV16}.